klu1211/pytorch-toolbox/README.md

 - Loss function: Soft F1 loss and Focal Loss (to deal with class imbalance)
 - Model: DenseNet121, during training, the model with the lowest validation Focal Loss value is used, as this has a good correlation with the Macro F1 Score, this is tracked with the `SaveModelCallback` class in `/src/callbacks.py`
 - Training: Used a one schedule cycle with LR of 8e-4, this was found experimentally via `lr_find`, an example of this can be seen in `notebook/learning_rate_finder.ipynb`, there wasn't a huge difference between using a pretrained model, training a model from scratch
 - Prediction: 5 Crop TTA (top left, top right, bottom left, bottom right, and center) with max probs to deal with the fact that some proteins only appear once in the image.
-By taking the maximum probability, instead of the average we will be able to capture this information.
+By taking the maximum probability of the 5 crops, and there is a protein that only appears once in the image, the signal will be captured.
 - Postprocessing: Due to the imbalance of classes, using a threshold of 0.5 to determine true/false would not have optimal results.
 Instead, these thresholds are determined by optimizing for the best thresholds on the validation set.

 #### If you want to do a full training run from scratch: